UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ```
 #!/bin/bash -l

-# Request one node:
+# Configuration and request of resources:
 #SBATCH --nodes=1
 #SBATCH --cpus-per-task=1
 #SBATCH --ntasks=6
+#SBATCH --mem=1G
 #SBATCH --time=00:10:00
+#SBATCH --job-name="Test"
+#SBATCH -o %j.out
+#SBATCH -e %j.err

+# Executables
+sleep 20s
 ```

 This example is requesting 1 node, to use 1 cpu per task and specifiying there will be 6 tasks so we will use 6 cores in total.
-Finally it requests to have access to this resources for 10 min.
+Then, it requests 1G of memory, this is a request per core, so in total our script will be using 6G.
+And finally, it requests to have access to this resources for 10 min.
+After asking for all the resources it sets some configuration flags like the name of the job in the scheduler and the name of the output and error files.
+Once all the resources needed have been requested and setting the configuration flags, the script execute the task(s).

 You can also launch parallel tasks by using `srun` inside the jobscript you are running with `sbatch`.